 Investment Strategy

 The Berenberg Multi Asset Balanced fund pursues a balanced strategy comprising equities, bonds, alternative investments and cash.
 The strategy aims at a balanced participation in the capital market and a long-term focus on structural growth trends and quality companies.
 The respective investment ratios are actively and dynamically managed based on the relative attractiveness of the asset class.
 In the equity segment, the focus lies on high-quality growth companies.
-European issuers with good credit ratings and medium-term maturities dominate on the bond side.
+European issuers with good credit ratings dominate on the bond side.
 Promising niche segments are covered via active funds.
 Alternative investments provide uncorrelated returns that stabilize the portfolio.

 - Our classic multi-asset strategy for balanced participation in the capital market